sourcegraph/handbook/content/departments/engineering/dev/process/cloud_processes.md

 # Sourcegraph Cloud Processes

-## Closing down an organization on Sourcegraph Cloud
+## Closing down a customer's organization on Sourcegraph Cloud

 During the open-beta, customers receive 30 days to try out Sourcegraph Cloud with Organizations.
 Once this period has passed, customers need to reach out in order to continue leveraging Sourcegraph Cloud.